Generative Artificial Intelligence

 GenAI Literacy for Student Success

-Just as traditional literacy empowers individuals to communicate effectively and critically evaluate information, GenAI literacy, or the ability to understand and navigate the world of generative artifical intelligence, will become increasingly important in today's technologically-driven landscape.
+Just as traditional literacy empowers individuals to communicate effectively and critically evaluate information, GenAI literacy, or the ability to understand and navigate the world of generative artificial intelligence, will become increasingly important in today's technologically-driven landscape.

 It is our responsibility as faculty to empower students and help them learn to utilize AI tools responsibly and ethically.
 Being GenAI literate means that students can discern AI-generated content, make informed choices about its usefulness, and uphold the value of human creativity and authenticity.
 As AI and automation begins to reshape our social, intellectual, and artistic endeavors, being able to harness AI tools and use them to create and evaluate information will help students prepare for jobs that don’t even exist yet.
 It’s clear that GenAI literacy is vital for student success now and in the future.
 This short list of GenAI best practices may help your students better understand the expectations of using these tools within academia.